cosmic-zip/witch_craft/README.md

 **FILES**

     Attention!
-The 'maid_list' folder must be located within '/var/witch_craft/' directory, and the current user must have read/write permissions to access it.
+The 'witch_spells' folder must be located within '/var/witch_craft/' directory, and the current user must have read/write permissions to access it.
     Failure to meet these requirements may result in unexpected behavior or errors during the cleaning process.

 <hr>